Properly Storing Poppy Seeds for Optimal Shelf Life

 Like all nuts and seeds, poppy seeds contain lots of healthy oils – which is a good thing – but they don’t last forever!
 The naturally healthy oils in poppy seeds can break down over time if exposed to heat, light and oxygen.
 How do you know if your poppy seeds are spoiled?
 Oh, you’ll know!
 Fresh poppy seeds should taste pleasantly sweet and a little nutty.
 When they have gone bad, they will have a harsh, bitter taste.

-Stored in an airtight container, in a cool, dry cupboard, poppy seeds have a shelf life of up to a year, although, they will likely lose flavor over time.
+Stored in an airtight container, in a cool, dry cupboard, poppy seeds have a shelf life of up to 1+ year, although, they will likely lose flavor over time.
 Exposing them to sunlight or storing them near the stovetop will only make them spoil faster, so proper storage in a cool cupboard or pantry is key.
+Moisture and humidity are the enemies of fresh poppy seeds.
+I like to store my poppy seeds indoors with a relative humidity of less than 45%, but many bakers prefer keeping it below 40%.

 Really want to optimize the shelf life of poppy seeds?
 First, be sure to purchase fresh poppy seeds.
 It’s important to purchase nuts, seeds and spices from a merchant that sells them in high volume.
 Don’t buy poppy seeds off of a shelf that looks as if it hasn’t been touched in years.
 They may already be well on their way to spoiled!

-Once you get your poppy seeds home, store them in the freezer.
-Freezing poppy seeds extends their shelf life considerably.
-I typically transfer them to a freezer bag and use a marker and tape to label them, including the date I purchased them.
+Once you get your poppy seeds home and are finished baking, grab the vacuum sealer.
+After vacuum sealing, I store them in the freezer.
+I do not recommend storing poppy seeds in the freezer without a vacuum sealer.
+Freezing poppy seeds in this manner extends their shelf life considerably.
+I typically transfer them to the vacuum sealer bag and use a marker and tape to label them, including the date I purchased them.
 This helps me keep track of how long I’ve had them.
 Whenever I need them, I just go to the freezer.
 There is no need to thaw frozen poppy seeds before using them.
 If you think there is a chance that their taste has suffered a bit over time in the freezer, try toasting them in the oven to reinvigorate their natural oils and flavor before adding them to your favorite recipe.

 Happy cooking,